DanielChicoUGR/docu/Documentacióm/youtube/macos/macos-shortcuts.md

 | ⌘ + ,         | Open preferences for the front app                                                                            |

-## Sleep, log out, and shut down shortcuts
+## Sleep, Log Out, and Shut down Shortcuts
 _* You might need to press and hold some of these shortcuts for slightly longer than other shortcuts.
 This helps you to avoid using them unintentionally._

 | keys              | description                                                                         |